abordino/portfolio-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a first year student of the [Warwick Centre for Doctoral Training in Mathematics and Statistics](https://warwick.ac.uk/fac/sci/statistics/postgrad/research/), starting in October 2022, and I am kindly supported by the Statistics Department studenship.
+I am a first year student of the [Warwick Centre for Doctoral Training in Mathematics and Statistics](https://warwick.ac.uk/fac/sci/statistics/postgrad/research/), working under the supervision of [Dr Thomas Berrett](https://warwick.ac.uk/fac/sci/statistics/staff/academic-research/berrett/) on Nonparametric methods for Missing Data.
 My research interests include Statistical Machine Learning, Nonparametric Statistics and Empirical Process Theory: in the last year, I have worked on mathematical aspects of Neural Networks, but I am willing to expand my research directions and work on new statistical problems.

 Before joining the CDT programme in Warwick, I obtained a M.Sc. in Stochastics and Data Science at the University of Turin, working under the supervision of [Professor Stefano Favaro](https://www.carloalberto.org/person/stefano-favaro/), and a B.Sc. in Mathematics at the University of Turin, during which I was recipient of the [INdAM](https://en.wikipedia.org/wiki/Istituto_Nazionale_di_Alta_Matematica_Francesco_Severi) scholarship.